-In the case of access to an SNPN using credentials owned by a Credentials Holder as specified in clause 5.30.2.9.2 and clause 5.30.2.9.3, the SUPI shall also contain identification for the Credentials Holder (i.e. the realm in the case of Network Specific Identifier based SUPI or the MCC and MNC in the case of an IMSI based SUPI).
+In the case of access to an SNPN using credentials owned by a Credentials Holder as specified in clause 5.30.2.9.2 and clause 5.30.2.9.3, the SUPI shall also contain identification for the Credentials Holder, i.e. the realm in the case of Network Specific Identifier based SUPI or the MCC and MNC in the case of an IMSI based SUPI.